 - 1. Animal welfare outcomes will be optimised through appropriate expectations, protocols and oversight and monitoring. - 2.
 Transport and holding times for captured horses will be minimised. - 3.
-Mares and dependent foals will not be separated. - 4.
-Horses surrendered for rehoming, will be marked so as to remain traceable.
+Mares and dependent foals will not be separated.

 Fenced exclusion in sensitive areas